(210) 233-1102

 Course Objectives

-Identify and Explain the basic principles of dental compressors, including the compression cycle, and articulate the functions of key components such as pistons, valves, and motors.
+• Understand the basic principles of dental compressors, including the compression cycle and key components such as pistons, valves, and motors

-Diagnose and Resolve common issues associated with compressor systems, such as air leaks, excessive noise, and pressure loss, using appropriate troubleshooting techniques.
+• Diagnose and troubleshoot common issues such as air leaks, excessive noise, and pressure loss

-Demonstrate the proper installation and setup of dental compressors in accordance with manufacturer specifications, including considerations for placement, electrical connections, ventilation, and pressure regulation.
+• Demonstrate proper installation and setup, including placement, ventilation, electrical connections, and pressure regulation

-Explain the operation of wet ring and dry dental vacuum systems, detailing the function of critical components such as vacuum pumps, separators, and collection systems.
+• Explain the operation of wet ring and dry vacuum systems, including pumps, separators, and collection systems

-Explain the fundamental principles of sterilization, highlighting the critical factors of time, temperature, and pressure in achieving effective sterilization outcomes.
+• Understand the fundamental principles of sterilization, including time, temperature, and pressure

-Diagnose and Troubleshoot common issues encountered with autoclave/steam sterilizers, such as temperature fluctuations and pressure inconsistencies, employing effective corrective actions.
+• Diagnose and troubleshoot issues such as temperature fluctuations and pressure inconsistencies

 Costs and Options: